zarr-developers/zarr-python/PERSISTENCE.rst

 Array data
 ----------

-Within a root directory, a sub-directory called "__zdata__" contains the array data.
 The array data is divided into chunks, each of which is compressed using the `blosc meta-compression library
 <https://github.com/blosc/c-blosc>`_.
 Each chunk is stored in a
-separate file.
+separate file within the root directory.

 The chunk files are named according to the chunk indices.
 E.g., for a 2-dimensional array with shape (100, 100) and chunk shape (10, 10)